 Things to do

-SOLOS: The Guild is hosting an online monologue writing and performance festival!
-Check out the details on the SOLOS page.
+SOLOS: The Guild hosted an online monologue writing and performance festival that premiered on Nov 7!
+Check out the SOLOS page for details, and to watch the monologues.

 A Whole Bunch of Art, the Honors Art Show featuring work from the Honors Art class at Northfield High School, can be viewed here.
 Check out the catalog featuring artists’ statements and photos of their pieces or view this video tour on YouTube.
 Additional photos and experiences can be seen on Facebook as well.